abdulrehman2/ckad/06-Networking/06-networking-notes.md

   - Ingress
  ingress:
   - from:
-    - podSelector:
+    - podSelector:  # pod that will be allowed to reach the above mentioned pod (role=db)
        matchLabels:
         name: api-pod
-      namespaceSelector:    # if we want only pods (with label name=api-pod) from a sepcific namespace can reach to database we have to provide a namespace selector as well.
+      namespaceSelector:  # if we want only pods (with label name=api-pod) from a specific namespace can reach to database, we provide a namespace selector also
        matchLabels:
         name: prod
     - ipBlock: